SonGorLick/GiveawayJoiner/README.md

  5. The Indiegala service new option functions added: max. cost, max. level to enter giveaway.
  6. The OpiumPulses service working fixed (26.02.19.).
  7. The OpiumPulses service enter all giveaways (in test mode).
+ 8. The SteamGifts service bugfix when
- 8. The OpiumPulses service new option functions added: pages to check giveaways.
+ 9. The OpiumPulses service new option functions added: pages to check giveaways.
- 9. Added retry connect to services in 5 minutes if the app can't connect to the service.
+10. Added retry connect to services in 5 minutes if the app can't connect to the service.
-10. Completely portable app (all user data and options storied in app subdirectory 'giveawayjoinerdata'.
+11. Completely portable app (all user data and options storied in app subdirectory 'giveawayjoinerdata'.
 You can use multiple copies of the app with different accounts and options, just make copies of app with different appname directories like 'giveawayjoiner1', 'giveawayjoiner2', etc. For example).
-11. Removed functions 'auto update' and 'startup with os' in the app.
+12. Removed functions 'auto update' and 'startup with os' in the app.
-12. New display timer with fixes (now showing in hh:mm:ss format).
+13. New display timer with fixes (now showing in hh:mm:ss format).
-13. Translations changes and fixes.
+14. Translations changes and fixes.
-14. Code optimizations and bugfixes for Linux and Mac OS compatibility.
+15. Code optimizations and bugfixes for Linux and Mac OS compatibility.
-15. Latest Electron 2.x tree at the moment of app build.
+16. Latest Electron 2.x tree at the moment of app build.

   To build latest version from source: